fsammart/BioInformatics/README.md

 - gb_files: input for exercise 1.
 - msa: Input for exercise 3.
 - prot_sequences: AA sequences.
 Also output of exercise 1 and input of exercise 2.
-- swissprot: this is the swissprot DB used for local blas.
+- *swissprot*: DB for local blast should be located here.
+Otherwise change PROT_DB variable in exercise2.py and point it to your DB.

 ## Installation
 ```